fan2goa1/fan2goa1/README.md

 ## 👋 Hi there
-  This is sadgde from BIT(Beijing Institute of Technology).
+  This is fan2goa1 from BIT(Beijing Institute of Technology).
 I'm currently a senior student majoring in Computer Science, and planning to study abroad in the future.

 ## 🔭 I'm currently working on

-- IELTS English Test.
 - An Algorithm internship in Meituan.
 - Collect and sort the learning materials through these 3 years.